einouqo/ext-kit/README.md

 You can also refer to the [tests](test/transport/ws) or [autobahn](test/transport/autobahn) implementation for more examples.

-**Note:** while closing `sendCh` channel leads to closing send direction of the stream in case of gRPC, while closing `sendCh` channel leads to sending a close control message and following connection close in case of WebSocket.
+**Note:** closing `send` channel leads to closing send direction of the stream in case of gRPC, while closing `send` channel leads to sending a close control message and following connection close in case of WebSocket.

 ## License